demisto/content/Packs/Troubleshoot/Scripts/CertificatesTroubleshoot/README.md

 ---

-After following the [tutorial](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/6.10/Cortex-XSOAR-Administrator-Guide/Configure-Python-Docker-Integrations-to-Trust-Custom-Certificates) to update your custom certificate in `Cortex XSOAR Server`/ `Cortex XSOAR Engine`, validate the configuration applied using this script.
+After following the [tutorial (XSOAR 6.12)](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/6.12/Cortex-XSOAR-Administrator-Guide/Configure-Python-Docker-Integrations-to-Trust-Custom-Certificates) or [tutorial (XSOAR 8)](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/8/Cortex-XSOAR-Cloud-Documentation/Configure-Docker-integrations-to-trust-custom-certificates) to update your custom certificate in `Cortex XSOAR Server`/ `Cortex XSOAR Engine`, validate the configuration applied using this script.

 The script supports two modes of operation: